IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 - Commit to inspect & adapt.
 Commit to transparency.
 - Commit to challenge the status-quo.

+Why is Commitment so vital:
+Commitment can transform a team.
+It’s a promise to yourself, your teammates, and your organisation to do the very best work you can.
+If everyone on your Scrum team is committed to delivering a done increment of valuable product each and every sprint, you can accomplish great things together.

 [There’s value in the Scrum Values](https://guntherverheyen.com/2013/05/03/theres-value-in-the-scrum-values/) - _Gunther Verheyen_